The most important points at a glance:

 Here's how:

-Preheat the oven to 180°C. Meanwhile, reduce 360 ml of cider and 120 ml of Cinnamon-Infused Maple Syrup from Crown Maple until reduced to about a third of the original volume (takes about 10 to 20 minutes).
-Mix 250 g of flour, 1 teaspoon of baking powder, 1 teaspoon of cinnamon, 1 teaspoon of apple pie spice (available in our shop), and a pinch of salt.
-In another bowl, combine 30 g of melted butter, 1 large egg, 100 g of brown sugar (we recommend the Domino's brand), 100 g of sugar, 120 g of milk (room temperature), and 1 teaspoon of Madagascar Bourbon Vanilla Extract from Nielsen-Massey.
+Preheat the oven to 180°C (350°F).
+Meanwhile, reduce 360ml cider and 120ml Crown Maple Cinnamon Infused Maple Syrup until reduced to about one-third of the original volume (this takes approximately 10 to 20 minutes).
+Mix together 250g flour, 1 teaspoon baking powder, 1 teaspoon cinnamon, 1 teaspoon apple pie spice (available in our shop), and a pinch of salt.
+In a separate bowl, mix together 30g melted butter, 1 large egg, 100g brown sugar (we recommend Domino's), 100g granulated sugar, 120g room-temperature milk, and 1 teaspoon Nielsen-Massey Madagascar Bourbon Vanilla Extract.

-Combine the butter mixture with the dry ingredients and the reduced cider/syrup in a bowl and whisk until smooth.
-If you want to enjoy your donuts with an authentic American flavor and shape, rather than the German Krapfen, we recommend baking them in our practical donut pan instead.
-Simply lightly grease the pan and divide the batter between the 6 holes.
-Bake for about 10 minutes, then set aside to cool.
+Combine the butter mixture with the dry ingredients and the reduced cider/syrup in a bowl and whisk until a smooth batter forms.
+For those who prefer authentic American-style donuts, not just in taste but also in shape, we recommend baking them in our convenient donut pan instead of frying.
+Simply grease the pan lightly and divide the batter among the six holes.
+Bake for approximately 10 minutes, then set aside to cool.

-For the authentic topping, simply mix powdered sugar, cinnamon, and apple pie spice and dip the cooled donuts into the mixture on both sides.
+For the authentic topping, simply mix powdered sugar, cinnamon, and apple pie spice, then dip the cooled donuts into the mixture on both sides.
 Done.

-If you're thirsty, it's worth reaching for good old maple syrup. in cocktails The sweet note works particularly well, for example, in hot toddies or as an extra kick in rum and gin.
-But even those who prefer less alcohol will get their money's worth with maple syrup.
+Maple syrup is also a good choice for quenching thirst.
+Especially in cocktails The sweet note works particularly well in hot toddies or as an extra kick in rum and gin.
+But even those who prefer less alcohol will find maple syrup delicious.
 We recommend:

 The Maple Shake

-Simply combine a scoop of vanilla ice cream with a quarter cup of milk and half a cup of Crown Maple maple syrup (we recommend the varieties Vanilla-Infused , Cinnamon-Infused , Applewood or Bourbon Barrel ) in a blender.
-Once all the ingredients are well blended, add a pinch of salt for an extra kick of flavor and blend briefly again.
-The delicious shake is now ready to serve.
+Simply combine a scoop of vanilla ice cream with a quarter cup of milk and half a cup of Crown Maple syrup (we recommend the varieties depending on your favorite flavor).
+Vanilla-infused , Cinnamon-infused , Applewood or Blend the Bourbon Barrel (or similar flavoring) in a blender.
+Once all the ingredients are well combined, add a pinch of salt for an extra flavor boost and blend briefly again.
+Your delicious shake is now ready to serve.

-And if you like to go one step further, you can top the finished shakes with cream and a homemade Maple-Chocolate Sauce For the sauce, use either cocoa powder or home-ground chocolate (we love the Mix chocolate chips from Guittard with maple syrup and then pour over the cream.
+And for those who, like us, like to take it a step further, the finished shakes can be topped with cream and a homemade Maple-Chocolate Sauce garnish.
+For the sauce, either cocoa powder or freshly ground chocolate (we love using [missing information] for this).
+Mix Guittard chocolate chips with maple syrup and then pour over the cream.

 ➡️ Crown Maple Variations: Maple syrup with vanilla or cinnamon